-Note: Make sure you are not blocking the signal between the pen and the interactive receiver (next to the projection window on the projector).
+Note: Make sure you are not blocking the signal between the pen and the interactive receiver.

 If you make a mistake, press the Esc button on the remote control to go back to the previous circle.
-To restart the calibration process, press and hold the Esc button.
+To restart the calibration process, press and hold the Esc button for 2 seconds.